 - absent or weak femoral pulses

-- benign murmurs are typically short, soft, systolic, localised to the left sternal border, have no added sounds or other clinical abnormalities associated with them
+These are typically short, soft, systolic, and localised to the left sternal border.
+They have no added sounds or other clinical abnormalities associated with them.

 The examining practitioner should discuss findings with a senior paediatrician or a paediatrician with expertise in cardiology and refer as appropriate.
 Urgency will depend on the assessment of the clinical condition of the baby.

 Many babies will have cardiac murmurs in the first 24 hours of life in the absence of a cardiac defect (linked to physiological changes at birth).
 However, cardiac murmurs may be absent in babies with a significant cardiac defect.

 Although there are no NIPE heart screening standards, it is recommended that the national clinical pathway above is followed.
 Practitioners should be familiar with, understand and follow any existing local policies, guidelines and referral pathways.